chrysn/request-tag/draft-amsuess-core-request-tag.md

 blocks.
 This primarily serves to transfer the security properties that Object Security of CoAP (OSCOAP, {{I-D.ietf-core-object-security}}) provides for single requests to blockwise transfers.
-The security of blockwise transfer in OSCOAP is reflected on here.
+The security of blockwise transfer in OSCOAP is reflected on in a dedicated section.

 --- middle